gbadev-org/gbadoc/content/ack.md

 - Nocturn and his tutorials
 - Uze from BeLogic for all the great information on the GBA's sound!
 - Andrew May for his site on GBA serial data

+Thank you to Alec Bourque for allowing us to use all assets of The Audio Advance in this documentation.